emanuelefalbo/HessFit/README.md

 **1.1 Harmonic FF**

-Provided that all modules and main program of **PySmartField** are in your path, it can be simply used as:
+Provided that all modules and main program of **SmartField** are in your path, it can be simply used as:
 ```
 SmartField_harmonic.py.py option_file.json